 GRE (Generic Routing Encapsulation) or IP tunneling (IP encapsulation) is a technique that encapsulates IP datagrams within IP datagrams.
 GRE is a technique that allows datagrams to be encapsulated into IP packets and then redirected to an intermediate host.
 At this intermediate destination, the datagrams are decapsulated and then routed to the next leg.
 In doing so, the trip to the intermediate host appears to the inner datagrams as one hop.
 The general outline of GRE can be found in RFC 1701.

 In the current stack, GRE is performed via GRE pseudo interfaces which simulate point-to-point connections.
 GRE interfaces are created with the ifconfig utility:

 # ifconfig gre0 create

-Each GRE interface supports the following modes of operation:
+Each GRE interface supports 2 modes of operation:

 - GRE encapsulation (default)